Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger

 The DM contribution of each halo is computed numerically as

-where $s$ is the line-of-sight position in the halo, relative to the point of closest approach, and $b$ is the impact parameter (see Fig.~\ref{fig:coorddiag}).
-The integral is taken from $s_\text{min} = -\sqrt{y_v^2 - b^2}$, where $y_\text{max}$ is a chosen maximum radius in units of $R_{500}$.
-When the host galaxy is known to be behind the cluster halo, the integral is taken to $s_\text{max} = -s_\text{min}$.
-When the host is a member of the cluster, we generate 200 samples of of $s_\text{max}$ and compute \DM{ICM} for each (see Section~\ref{sec:depth_dist}).
-To account for the uncertainty in halo mass, we generate 500 samples from a skew-normal distribution tuned to match the 1-$\sigma$ error bars for each mass.
+where $s$ is the line-of-sight position within the halo, relative to the point of closest approach, and $b$ is the impact parameter (see Fig.~\ref{fig:coorddiag}).
+The integral is taken from $s_\text{min} = -\sqrt{y_\text{max}^2 - b^2}$, where $y_\text{max}$ is a chosen maximum radius in units of $R_{500}$.

+For each model and halo, we generate 10,000 halo realizations, sampling over uncertainties in mass, concentration, and (if the host is a member of the cluster) depth $s_\text{max}$ (see Sec.~\ref{sec:depth_dist}).
+For TullyN08, we assume masses follow a gamma distribution, since that was the distribution most consistent with bootstrapped mass estimates.
+For all others, we assume lognormally-distributed values.
+To account for halo-to-halo uncertainty in $c_{500}$, we convert the fiducial value of $c_{500}$ to $c_{200}$ and draw lognormal samples with a scatter of 0.22~dex, which is a fairly conservative assumption based on the OmegaWINGS survey of \cite{Biviano:Moretti:2017}.
+The samples are then converted back to $c_{500}$.
+Uncertainty in $c_{500}$ due to mass variation is only around 2\% of the uncertainty due to halo-to-halo variation.

 We would like to use the \DM{ICM} estimates from Eq.~\ref{eq:dm_icm_def} and the total DMs for the FRBs in our sample to constrain $f_{g,500}$ and $f_{g,200}$.
 However, each of the models in Sec.~\ref{sec:icm_models} is normalized such that $f_{g,500} = 1$.
 If we take the integral beyond $R_{500}$, the constraints from each model are no longer comparable, since the value of $R_{200}$ depends on the halo's concentration and redshift.
 Fig~\ref{fig:mass_ratios} shows the value of $f_g(r)$ for each model for the same halo mass at two different concentrations, with the position of $R_{200}$ marked by black lines.
-To re-normalize so that $f_{g,v} = 1$ for some virial convention $v$, we scale the DM estimate by $f_B M_v/M_b(R_v)$, where $M_b(R_v)$ is the baryonic mass contained in the virial radius $R_v$.
+To re-normalize so that $f_{g}(R) = 1$ for some maximum radius $R$, we scale the DM estimate by $f_B M_v/M_b(R)$, where $M_b(R)$ is the baryonic mass contained within $R$.